 Jul 12, 2016|

 When traveling, it’s important to indulge in the local cuisine and national cocktails.
-Read on for Travel Consultant, Jake Muniak’s, 4 Favorite Restaurants in South America.
+Read on for Travel Consultant, Jake Muniak’s, 4 best restaurants in South America.

+Last on our list of the best restaurants in South America is Andres Carne de Res.
 Locals and tourists have told me that Andres Carne de Res is unlike anywhere they’ve ever been.
-And that proved to be true.
+This is true.
 When you walk through the doors, you are hit with what seems like a mix of Alice in Wonderland and a Dr. Seuss yard sale.
 Hanging from the ceiling are beautiful artisanal light fixtures with intricate designs.
 There are three levels to Andres Carne de Res; Heaven, Hell, and Purgatory.
-Choose wisely 😉 Insider Tip: I recommend ordering a plate of Bandeja Paisa, an authentic Colombian dish of grilled steak, fried pork rind, chorizo, sliced avocado and sweet banana chips.
-Pair that with a Colombian beer or a stiff cocktail.
-Leave your diet at home and bring your appetite.
-After dinner, get ready to hit the dance floor.
-Restaurants are a great way to try authentic cuisine and MEET the locals of South America.
-Share your favorite restaurants in South America with us!
-Comment below.
-RECOMMENDED WINE TOURS.
+Choose wisely!